aakkam22/windowsUpdateLoopFix/README.md

 As its name suggests, "master.cmd" is the main batch file.
 It:

-1. Downloads the updates from Microsoft
+1. Downloads the updates from Microsoft and stores them in C:\packages
 2. Copies "updates.cmd" and "cleanup.cmd" to C:\packages
 3. Resets Windows Update Components
 4. Installs the Windows Update Agent